agiliumtrade-ai/copyfactory-javascript-sdk/development.md

 3. Make sure SDK version is updated in examples
 4. Update SDK version in example generator to the one that is being published
 5. Make sure CI build passes
-6. Run rm -rf node_modules package-lock.json; npm i && npm run build && npm publish
+6. Run nvm use 18; rm -rf node_modules package-lock.json; npm i && npm run build && npm publish
 7. Verify examples are in working condition
 8. Create git tag and push it to master